The Truth About Payday Loans & Alternative Loan Options

 The CFPB has proposed new rules to end these debt traps, working to force lenders to determine if borrowers have the ability to repay the loan, and to stop the abusive practice of making multiple debit attempts that rack up fees and NSF (non-sufficient funds) charges from the borrower’s bank account.

 Alternatives to Payday Loans

 If you are in a tough financial position and are considering a payday loan, please consider these alternatives:

 - Take out money from savings: If you have a savings account tap into that first.
 Once you’ve weathered the financial storm, be sure to save again for another rainy day.

 - Contact your creditors: If you can’t pay your bills in full and on time, many creditors will work with you to reduce the amount due or give you more time to pay.
 Always avoid paying bills late, because that will hurt your credit score.

 - Cut your spending and bills: Another option is to cut out frivolous expenses, like your daily coffee or cable bill.
-Examine your spending closely to see what you can life without, if only until you get back on our feet.
+Examine your spending closely to see what you can live without, if only until you get back on your feet.

 - Use your credit card: If you have a credit card that’s not maxed out, consider funding your expenses with that for the short-term.
 Before you do so, confirm your interest rate so you can prepare.
 And, be careful not to make this a habit and put yourself into long-term debt.